sebkln/ajaxselectlist/Documentation/Administrator/Index.rst

 .. attention::

-	The Ajax request that loads the records depends on **jQuery**.
-You have to include jQuery in your website if not already done.
+	The **default** Ajax request that loads the records depends on **jQuery**.
+You have to include the jQuery library in your website if not already done.
 This extension does not implement jQuery for you.

-	If you know JavaScript you can just use *XMLHttpRequest()* and ignore jQuery.
+	If you don't want to use jQuery, you can :ref:`switch <settings.useAjaxwithJQuery>` to the **vanilla JavaScript solution**.
+This will use an *XMLHttpRequest()*.

 .. figure:: ../Images/AdministratorManual/ExtensionManager.png
 	:alt: ajaxselectlist in the Extension Manager